michaelballantyne/multiscope/README.md

 ## Caveats

-Does not yet work with DrRacket's binding arrows and jump to definitions.
+DrRacket's binding arrows will point to every location where an identifier was imported via require or the initial bindings of a scope, even those for other, incorrect scopes.